Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated

 The authors thank the team of the Center of Biospecimen Research and Development from the New York University for their help in digital pathology and histology for this project.
-The Center of Biospecimen Research and Development is partially supported by the Cancer Center Support Grant P30CA016087 at the Laura and Isaac Perlmutter Cancer Center.
+The Center of Biospecimen Research and Development, RRID:SCR\_018304, is partially supported by the Cancer Center Support Grant P30CA016087 at the Laura and Isaac Perlmutter Cancer Center.
 Parts of the computational analysis for this work were supported by the NYU Langone High Performance Computing (HPC) Core's resources and personnel.
-NYU specimens used for this were collected under the NCI/NIH Early Detection Research Network U01CA214195 to Harvey I. Pass MD.
-NYU slides for this investigation came under IRB approved protocol i8896, The Lung Cancer Biomarker Center, H. Pass, co-investigator.

-KY acknowledges support from EP/R018634/1, BB/V016067/1, and European Union’s Horizon 2020 research and innovation programme under grant agreement No 101016851, project PANCAIM.
-JLQ is supported by the Mazumdar-Shaw Molecular Pathology Chair endowment at the University of Glasgow.
-ACQ is supported by a scholarship from School of Computing Science, University of Glasgow.
-KY and ACQ acknowledge support from the Openshift GPU cluster management team.
+K.Y. acknowledges support from EP/R018634/1, BB/V016067/1, and European Union’s Horizon 2020 research and innovation programme under grant agreement No 101016851, project PANCAIM.
+J.L.Q. is supported by the Mazumdar-Shaw Molecular Pathology Chair endowment at the University of Glasgow.
+A.C.Q. is supported by a scholarship from School of Computing Science, University of Glasgow.
+K.Y. and A.C.Q. acknowledge support from the Openshift GPU cluster management team.